flapjs/FLAPJS-WebApp/CONTRIBUTING.md

 #So you want to contribute?
-Well, your in luck, cause that's what this is for! :D
+Well, you're in luck, cause that's what this is for! :D

 Hello people of [insert your year here]!
 Here at Flap.js we strive to refine our skills as creative programmers and explore new boundaries of computing and collaboration through web development.